-Ever since I was I was five years old, I wanted to become a physician because of my grandmother.
-She was diagnosed with diabetes and deemed a “non-compliant patient” as she did not always follow strict orders from her doctor; she seemed to be at odds with her doctor, not wanting to take any of the prescribed medications.
-I decided then that I wanted to be a different kind of doctor.
+Ever since I was five years old, I wanted to become a physician because of my grandmother.
+She was diagnosed with diabetes and deemed a “non-compliant patient” as she did not always follow the strict orders from her doctor.
+She seemed to be at odds with her doctor, and that was when I decided that I wanted to be a different kind of doctor.

 After college in the 1990’s, instead of going directly to medical school, I worked at an AIDS service and advocacy organization.
 It was mainly through the relationships I developed with colleagues and volunteers that I began to learn to engage in a deeper, more meaningful connection.
 I am grateful for those compassionate individuals who were open to working through challenges and provided a community of support that has been instrumental in my growth and development as an out gender queer individual in both my personal and professional life.

 At the time when persons living with HIV/AIDS had very limited options for treatment; many took medications that were not only toxic to the virus but also to their body.
 It was then when I realized osteopathic medicine would provide a different perspective on health and healing.
-After completing medical school at the Philadelphia College of Osteopathic Medicine and a dual-accredited family medicine residency at Crozer Keystone in Pennsylvania, I worked as an osteopathic family physician at various health centers in under-served urban communities in Washington D.C. and San Francisco.
+After completing medical school at the Philadelphia College of Osteopathic Medicine and a dual-accredited Family Medicine residency at Crozer Keystone in Pennsylvania, I worked as an osteopathic family physician at various health centers and a jail in under-served urban communities in Washington D.C. and San Francisco.
 While osteopathy was part of my practice, there was a significant emphasis on pharmaceuticals and standardized procedures.
 The system of primary care with a focus on productivity and numbers that emphasized seeing more patients in less time created an environment in which I felt I was becoming a pharmaceutical dispensary with a license.
 I began to lose sight of why I became a physician in the first place.

 What is health but harmony with NATURE. — John Lewis, author of A.T.
 Still: From the Dry Bone to the Living Man